|

 Management of Invasive Species

-The removal of invasive species at LHHV will certainly be one of the most important precursors to long-term ecosystem
+The removal of invasive species at LHHV will certainly be one of the

-rehabilitation.
-The management of invasives must be individually tailored both by species and by the type of plant community they impact.
+to long-term ecosystem rehabilitation.
+The management of invasives must be individually tailored both by species and by the type of

 lists